bhuvankk428-spec/Insurance_claim_agent/README.md

 Google Gemini API key (set in .env file as GEMINI_API_KEY)

 This README details the core goals, current functionality, usage instructions, and roadmap for the qk.ai Insurance Assistant project.

+FOR API KEY use gemini studio API key create feature